kitnil/awesome/README.md

 ## TypeScript

+- [1backend](https://github.com/1backend/1backend) - Run your web apps easily with a complete platform that you can install on any server.
+Build composable microservices and lambdas.
 - [path-to-regexp](https://github.com/pillarjs/path-to-regexp) - Turn a path string such as `/user/:name` into a regular expression
 - [tagspaces](https://github.com/tagspaces/tagspaces) - TagSpaces is an offline, open source, document manager with tagging support
 - [playwright](https://github.com/microsoft/playwright) - Node.js library to automate Chromium, Firefox and WebKit with a single API